sangwook236/SWDT/sw_dev/java/rnd/README.md

-# GDT for Research and Development (R&D) Libraries in Java
+# SWDT-Java for Research and Development (R&D) Libraries

 ## Introduction